mosaicml/composer/docs/source/notes/distributed_training.rst

 1. :code:`state_dict_type='full'`
 The default.
 Saves one big checkpoint file for the whole model.
 It does this by gathering the model state to the global rank 0 device, unflattening it, and then saving it out.
-Similarly when loading checkpoints, the global rank 0 device will load in the checkpoint file and scatter the model state to the other ranks.
+If `load_monolith_rank0_only=True`, then when loading checkpoints the global rank 0 device will load in the checkpoint file and scatter the model and optimizer state to the other ranks, which will will dramatically reduce the memory usage on system.
+Otherwise, all ranks will separately load in the checkpoint file.

 2. :code:`state_dict_type='local'`
 The least communication-heavy option because the state dict for saving and loading is exactly what is used in FSDP.